SEO FAQ: How Long Should Content Be?

 That being said, if you want your article pages to rank highly, you should aim to have more than 2,000 words – even though it might be a little lengthier than what you’re used to writing.

-Blog posts are great pieces of content to add to your website because they let you make quick and timely updates to your site.
+Blog posts are great pieces of content to add to your website because they let you make quick and timely content updates to your site.
 Blog posts are also easily shareable on your social media accounts, and in email newsletters.

 You can use blogs to give your opinion on something, or to spur conversation with your potential and current customers.